 DAY 4 The Horn of Africa: Transformation and Persistence

-- Cross regional security and economic cooperation
+- IGAD: The rhetoric and reality of cross-regional security and economic cooperation

 DAY 5 Development and Humanitarian Challenges